-With their luxurious texture and rich, intense sweetness, figs need little adornment to create a standout dish.
-They pair perfectly with creamy cheese and salty cured meats, and they make a beautiful, special occasion-worthy salad topping.
+With their luxurious texture and rich, intense sweetness, figs need little adornment to create a standout dish—and they’re coming into season right now, ripening during mid and late summer, with some varieties lingering for a second harvest in early fall.
+The fruits naturally pair with creamy cheese and salty cured meats, and they make a beautiful, special occasion-worthy salad topping.
 Here, we share tips for choosing and working with figs, as well as some creative ways to use them from summer into fall, straight from the Williams-Sonoma Test Kitchen.

-Look for: Choose figs that are soft to the touch but not wrinkled, mushy or bruised.
-Look for plump figs with firm stems and good color, free of gray or tan spots.
-Figs with a webbing of delicate fissures — stretch marks revealing particularly moist and sweet fruit — are highly prized.
+Choose fruits that are soft to the touch but not wrinkled, mushy or bruised.
+Select plump figs with firm stems and good color, free of gray or tan spots.
+Figs with a webbing of delicate fissures—stretch marks revealing particularly moist and sweet fruit—are highly prized.
 A sour smell indicates an overripe fig that has begun to ferment.

 Fresh figs are extremely perishable and should be eaten as soon as possible after purchase.
 If need be, they can be refrigerated for 1 to 2 days, arranged in a single layer on a paper-towel-lined tray.
 They do not ripen if left at room temperature, but if they are a bit too firm they will soften enough to eat in a day or so.